As an identifier, the ISSN is used as part of the GTIN 13 barcode.

 A barcode is the optical translation, in the form of alternating vertical bars and spaces, of a digital or alphabetic code used to identify a product.

-To learn more about EAN 13 barcodes
+To learn more about GTIN 13 barcodes

 For any question on barcodes, contact your GS1 national agency or your ISSN national centre